ethereum/consensus-specs/specs/core/0_beacon-chain.md

 `get_block_hash(_, _, s)` should always return the block hash in the beacon chain at slot `s`, and `get_shards_and_committees_for_slot(_, s)` should not change unless the validator set changes.

-The following is a function that determines the proposer of a block:
+The following is a function that determines the proposer of a beacon block:

 ```python
 def get_proposer(state, block):